seabeya/tech-stack/linux/README.md

 - `ps [-Options]...`: Displays process status.
   - > `-x` - Display information about all running processes.
   - > `-u USER` - Display information about processes of a specific user.
+- `last`: Display the last users who have logged onto the system.

 <p align="right">
     <a href="#linux-debian-based">back to top ⬆</a>